 It is through the trinitarian world of academia that the "word" in John 1:1 is commonly used to express the Logos, or Jesus.
+It began with Justin Martyr who started that.
 But in the context of this Passage, when understanding all else that has taken place in the witness and record that is being given, what the Greek says and how it is interpreted needs to be considered.
 Because making it out to be Jesus is just completely wrong in this particular text.